freeCodeCamp/learn-sql-by-building-a-student-database-part-1/TUTORIAL.md

 ### 840.1

 So the script will insert the majors correctly.
 Next is the courses.
 It will be the same steps as for the majors.
-Below your `get course_id` comment, add a `COURSE_ID` variable that get the `course_id` from the database.
+Below your `get course_id` comment, add a `COURSE_ID` variable that gets the `course_id` from the database.
 Remember that your `COURSE` variable will have the current course in the loop.

 #### HINTS